crate/crate-tutorials/docs/basic/index.rst

     - CrateDB versions before 4.2 required a separate Java installation.
 For CrateDB 3.0 to 4.1, Java 11 is the minimum requirement.
 CrateDB versions before 3.0 require Java 8.
-We recommend using OpenJDK_ on Linux Systems and `Oracle Java`_ on Microsoft Windows and macOS.
+We recommend using OpenJDK_ on Linux Systems.

 .. _install-quick: